 They naturally produce a fragrant scent, but without proper care, the spicy scent can be destroyed.

-Oriental lillies “play” well with other garden perennials and Asiatics, they can all be planted in the same garden.
+Pink Oriental lilies “play” well with other garden perennials and Asiatics, they can all be planted in the same garden.
 Beware, Asiatics have a tendency to spread, so providing plenty of space between stalks should give underground roots adequate space.

 Propagating Lilium Oriental by Dividing